 That was just the beginning.

 On recommendation from Uncle Jess, our family’s RV expert, we picked up the rig a day early to get to know it.
-We familiarized ourselves with all the buttons, hoses and how to maximize space with our belongings.
-Travel day came and we eagerly and cautiously started the truck and inched forward.
-We had not even gotten out of our driveway before we wrecked it.
+At home, parked in our driveway, we familiarized ourselves with all the buttons, hoses, and how to maximize space with our belongings.
+Travel day came and we eagerly and cautiously started the truck and inched forward into the alley.
 As we watched the sides and backend carefully, it never occurred to us to look up for a jutting, out-of-code overhang from the neighbor’s garage.
-SCREECH … we heard the noise as it tried to rip the awning off the side of our brand-new RV.
+SCREECH … we heard the noise as the neighbors roof line tried to rip the awning off the side of our brand-new RV.

-Through much finagling, we removed the awning from the eave, surveyed the damage, and tried in vain to make repairs.
+Through much finagling, we dislodge the RV’s awning from the eave, surveyed the damage, and tried in vain to make repairs.
 Though the awning was no longer usable, the big rig was fine to drive.
 And so, with our chins up and tempers in check, we took off, again.

 How did we do it before GPS?